Pitometsu/ppx_implicits/README.md

 (* [%imp Show] is expanded to Show3.list ~_d:(Show3.twin ~_d: Show.int) *)
 ```

-You can also write `opened PATH` to specify multiple modules at once,
+You can also write `opened PATH` to specify multiple modules at once
-which exist just under the opened module paths whose name is `PATH`.
+which exist just under the opened module paths named `PATH`.
 This is like Haskell's `import` to specify class instances:

 ```ocaml